Social Security retirement income benefits

 For each month that you delay receiving Social Security retirement benefits past your full retirement age, your benefit will increase by a certain percentage.
 This percentage varies depending on your year of birth.
 For example, if you were born in 1943 or later, your benefit will increase 8 percent for each year that you delay receiving benefits, up until age 70.
 In addition, working past your full retirement age has another benefit: It allows you to add years of earnings to your Social Security record.
 As a result, you may receive a higher benefit when you do retire, especially if your earnings are higher than in previous years.

-Working may affect your retirement benefit
+Working may affect your retirement income benefit

 You can work and still receive Social Security retirement benefits, but the income that you earn before you reach full retirement age may affect the amount of benefit that you receive.
 Here's how: